-When you ruminate on Chanel's most iconic pieces, of course handbags jump straight into view.
+When you ruminate on Chanel's most iconic pieces, of course, handbags jump straight into view.
 Who can deny the decades-long tenure of a quilted 2.55?
-But if you put down the arm candy and step away from the tweed, there's a new Chanel icon rising up the ranks.
+But if you put down the arm candy and step away from the tweed, there's another Chanel icon that always rises in popularity in the warmer months.
 One that encapsulates French Riviera dressing better than any other piece on the rail.
-Welcome to the reign of the Chanel espadrilles: an item that is searched for between 10,000 and 100,000 times a month, according to Google Analytics—with April being its peak moment.
+Welcome to the reign of the Chanel espadrilles: An item that is searched for between 10,000 and 100,000 times a month, according to Google Analytics.

-No wonder then, Chanel espadrilles are fast becoming one of the fashion house's must-have pieces each and every time the summer season starts to come around.
-So to make sure you're in-the-know about summer’s cult shoe, keep scrolling for your complete guide to buying and styling Chanel's iconic espadrilles.
+No wonder, then, that Chanel espadrilles are fast becoming one of the fashion house's must-have pieces each and every time the spring season comes around.
+So, to make sure you're in the know about this cult shoe, keep scrolling for your complete guide to buying and styling Chanel's iconic espadrilles.

 An evolution of the classic Chanel ballet flat, Karl Lagerfeld's S/S 13 espadrilles teamed a pastel canvas upper with the interlocking Cs logo and an almost-gold toe cap.
 But as with all things Lagerfeld, things moved fast from there.
-The introduction of the now famous leather version from the Parisian fashion house changed the game for summer footwear forever—buttery soft, chic, durable and great for the city as well as the beach?
-Oh Karl, you really do spoil us!
+The introduction of the now-famous leather version from the Parisian fashion house changed the game for summer footwear forever—buttery soft, chic, durable and great for the city as well as the beach?

-The current resort and spring collections feature a hot medley of quilted lambskin, patent leather toe caps and sequins, plus impressively delicate cut-outs channeling a broderie anglaise effect.
-So if you’re yet to join the gang, now's the time to strike.
+The current resort and spring collections feature a hot medley of quilted lambskin, patent leather toe caps, as well as the fashion house's classic tweed.
+So if you've yet to join the gang, now's the time to strike.

 Notoriously, Chanel still opts out of the online retail scene.
 That means if you want to treat your feet to a pair of Chanel espadrilles, they're going to have to carry you straight to a Chanel boutique.

-In London, you’ll find Chanel stores on Sloane Street, New Bond Street and Brompton Cross, as well as the concession boutiques in Harrods, Selfridges and Heathrow Airport.
-Price-wise, you're looking at leather espadrilles starting at £495 and climbing to £590 for this season's standout pair in tweed and PVC (see below), while the canvas styles start at £475.
-Of course, you could be savvy and snap up a second-hand pair on a website like Vestiaire Collective, but it would appear that this one shoe style tends to hold its value, with pre-loved espadrilles going for close to the £500 mark.
+Price-wise, for a new pair, you're looking at leather espadrilles starting at £510 and going up to £560.
+Of course, you could be savvy and snap up a secondhand pair on a website like Vestiaire Collective, but it would appear that this one shoe style tends to hold its value, with pre-loved espadrilles going for closer to the £400 mark.

 How to Wear Chanel Espadrilles

 Just like all things Chanel, the list of espadrille fans is endless.
-From supermodels including Gisele Bündchen, Rosie Huntington-Whiteley, Kendall Jenner and Alessandra Ambrosio to street style stars Chiara Ferragni and Aimee Song, the cult footwear has graced the feet of many a fashion VIP.
-Which just proves our point that with Chanel espadrilles—you really can style them with anything.
+From supermodels including Gisele Bündchen, Kelly Rowland, and Alessandra Ambrosio to street style stars Chiara Ferragni and Aimee Song, the cult footwear has graced the feet of many a fashion VIP.
+Which just proves our point that with Chanel espadrilles: You really can style them with anything.

 Skinny denim and a blazer?
 Fancy haute couture?
-Keep scrolling for four ways to wear your Chanel espadrilles in 2018.
+Keep scrolling for four ways to wear your Chanel espadrilles.

-Smart denim, checked blazer and a white blouse with statement cuffs; add Chanel's sleek black espadrilles and you've got office dressing sorted.
+Style Notes: Smart denim, a checked blazer, and a white blouse with statement cuffs.
+Just add Chanel's sleek black espadrilles and you've got polished off-duty dressing sorted.